kriekprinsloo/frontaria_games/README.md

 ```

-Now we can pull this repo (repository) from github.
+Now we can pull this repo from github this way.

 ```bash